CodeCloudMe/privart2/README.md

 ========

 SUMMARY:
 --------
 PrivaRt is a fork of Gathsy and CloudBnB (https://github.com/jonathan-potter/cloudbnb).
-Backed by Rails, it replicates many of the core user-facing features of Airbnb (but for event spaces).
+Backed by Rails, it replicates many of the core user-facing features of Airbnb (but for private spaces).

 More README coming soon.